elu-lab/fastspeech2_a/README.md

 # fastspeech2_a
  TTS(= Text-To-Speech) Model for studying and researching.
-This Repository is mainly based on [ming024/FastSpeech2](https://github.com/ming024/FastSpeech2) and modified or added some codes.
+This Repository is mainly based on :octocat: [ming024/FastSpeech2](https://github.com/ming024/FastSpeech2) and modified or added some codes.
 And We converted sentecnes into `arpabet` `TextGrid` files by [Montreal Forced Aligner (MFA)](https://montreal-forced-aligner.readthedocs.io/en/latest/) before training.
 We could get these files from [ming024/FastSpeech2](https://github.com/ming024/FastSpeech2) repo.
-(You can download from [here: Google Drive Folder Link](https://drive.google.com/drive/folders/1DBRkALpPd6FL9gjHMmMEdHODmkgNIIK4))
+You can download from [here: Google Drive Folder Link](https://drive.google.com/drive/folders/1DBRkALpPd6FL9gjHMmMEdHODmkgNIIK4).
+This is why this repo is named `fastspeech2_a`.

 Additionally, I added some codes from:
 - 🤗 `accelerate`: `multi-gpu` - Trained on 2 x NVIDIA GeForece RTX 4090 GPUs